githubtraining/react-course/responses/explaining-this-state-activity.md

 Ok, so now we added a state variable, how do we actually change the data?

 Unfortunatley, we can't just do `this.state.studentsList = .....` to change data.
-I wish it was that simple!

 To set the state of a state variable we have to use the method, `this.setState`.